Nihalrt/BeatBlend/README.md

 # Beat Blend

-Beat Blend is a music streaming application that allows users to discover, listen to, and manage their favorite music.
+BeatBlend is a music streaming application that allows users to discover, listen to, and manage their favorite music.
 This project leverages React, Next.js, and Tailwind CSS for a responsive and modern user interface, while utilizing Supabase for backend functionalities.

 ## Features